pooyanjamshidi/spark-suite/documents/Brief Introdution of Spark-Suite.md

 	This part has the following functions:

-		1. The user can choose params, input values and upload jar file in the website
+		1. The user can choose params, input values and upload jar file in the website (Finished initial UI and In process)
 		2. Invoking the Restful API of Spark-Suite.jar to submit Spark job.
 		3. Generating diagrams of the performance figures of Spark jobs and providing the download of CVS files.